Chatham Street, Rochester, New York | Unmarked Location

 Beginning in 1857, Lucy Colman lived at 33 Chatham Street.
 That may have been the year when Colman taught at—and, according to her autobiography, scuttled—a segregated school; Rochester’s last segregated school closed in that year, whatever role Colman did or did not play in its closure.

-Colman still appears in a Rochester city directory from 1864, by which time she had emerged as a controversial speaker for both abolition and woman’s rights (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's).
+Colman still appears in a Rochester city directory from 1864, by which time she had emerged as a controversial speaker for both abolition and woman’s rights.
+(Nineteenth-century practice was to use the singular, woman's, when referring to women as a class; later practice was to use the plural, women's).

 Chatham Street no longer exists, apparently a casualty of the I-490 highway and urban renewal.
-Its last vestige seems to be a driveway between two industrial buildings on Central Avenue.
+Its final vestige seems to be a driveway between two industrial buildings on Central Avenue.